-I secretly hope that someone else will say something eloquently and relieve me of my responsibility to speak the truth in love.
+I secretly hope someone else will say something eloquently and relieve me of my responsibility to speak the truth in love.

 Will I say that Christians aren’t perfect, just forgiven, and excuse the fallen leader’s sin because of the good done in their name?

-Will I bristle when they rightfully point out my boldness to comment on those outside the church’s wrong behavior and the hypocrisy I demonstrate in dealing with sin within the Church?
+Will I bristle when they rightfully point out my boldness to comment on those outside the Church’s wrong behavior and the hypocrisy I demonstrate in dealing with sin within the Church?

 Those impacted by the fall include victims and supporters.
 Each of them requires a different message and tone.

 THE SUPPORTER.
-When the accusations surface, they are easily dismissed because the individual they know is incapable of such evil.
+When the accusations surface, they are dismissed because the individual they know is incapable of such evil.
 There is an assumption, rather than a presumption, of innocence.